7THStage/idigdoge/README.md

 # I Dig Doge

-## Dependencies

-There's a few packages from NPM that you'll need.

-### Development

-- `uglify-js` for minifying JS
-- `sqwish` for minifying CSS

-### Development & Production

-These are also in the `package.json` file, so you can just run `npm install` in the proper directory and it will get these for you.

-- `express`
-- `jade`
-- `nodemailer`
-- `redis`
-- `hiredis`

-## Some Important Files

-- `compile.sh` is a super simple script that minifies and concatenates files for the front end.
-- `config.js` contains the configuration for everything.
-Bet you didn't see that coming.
-- `payer.js` is a run file.
-It checks the database for submitted shares, and updates the submitter's balance if the share is valid.
-- `processing` is the directory that contains the code that actually connects to the Dogecoin RPC-API and processes withdrawal requests.
-It's a manual process though, which I've detailed below.
-- `server.js` is a run file.
-It's where the bulk of the work happens.
-It serves API requests, connects to the parent pool, and pretty much everything else.
-It also serves as a handy list of endpoints for everything.

 ## Getting Started

+### First Run

 - Fill out the `config.js` file.
-- Start up the server using something like `node server.js`.
-- Start up the processor using something like `node payer.js`.
+- Install the dependencies using `npm install`.
+- Install `grunt-cli` globally using `npm install grunt-cli --global`.
+You may need to `sudo` that.
+- Build all the client-side JS and CSS files using `grunt`.
+- Build the scrypt module by changing into the `scrypt` directory and running `make node`.

+### Running

+I've gotten a few questions about running the application.
+So here's some snippets that will hopefully help people get started.

+- First of all, there's `node file.js`.
+It's your basic run command.
+- If you want to log the output to a file, you can add '>> /tmp/file.log'.
+- Putting `&` at the end of the command runs it in the background, so it won't be killed when you close your terminal window or SSH connection.
+- If you want to pass in options to the application, you put them at the beginning in the form of `NODE_PORT=9870`.

+When you put them all together, you get what I use in my start script:

+`NODE_PORT=9870 NODE_ENV=production node server.js >> /tmp/server.log &`

+#### server.js

+##### Options

+- `NODE_ENV` modifies settings specified in [Environments](#environments).
+- `NODE_PORT` controls the port for HTTP requests.
+It will overwrite the setting in `config.js`.
+HTTPS is not yet supported.

+#### payer.js

+##### Options

+- `NODE_CLEANUP` is the number of milliseconds between cleanup actions, which removes old shares from the database and performs the [BGREWRITEAOF](http://redis.io/commands/bgrewriteaof) command.

 ### Environments

 Express checks the `NODE_ENV` environment variable to know what features to turn on.
-I've configured three:
+I've configured two:

-- `development` serves unminified files from the `raw` directory.
+- `development` serves files from the `public` directory.
 Logs requests to the console.
-- `testing` serves minified files from the `public` directory.
-Logs requests to the console.
 - `production` does not serve files.
 Turns on `trust proxy`.
+Turns on `view cache`.
 Does not log requests.
 I run it behind NGINX, which I have set up to serve the files from the `public` directory and log everything.

 ## Paying Out